Organic Smoky Lapsang Souchong Black Tea

 When brewing, with each subsequent infusion the flavor of the tea is slowly fading, but the smoky flavor stays present in each cup until the very end.

-Place of Origin: Tong Mu Guan, Wuyi Mountain (1000m above the sea level), Fujian Province, China
+- Place of Origin: Tong Mu Guan, Wuyi Mountain (elevation 1000m), Fujian Province, China